top of page

 Real Examples of Small Businesses That Get Hit

-Basically, any business with a computer + internet connection is a target.
+Essentially, any business with a computer and an internet connection is a potential target.

 Why Cyber Insurance and IT Security Work Together